confidential-computing/twi-wimse/draft-twi-reference-architecture.md

 - Token Replay and Misuse in Cross-domain Scenarios:
 Even with proper token binding, the risk of replay attacks or the use of compromised tokens across trust boundaries remains, especially if an attacker manages to intercept tokens during service-to-service exchanges.

-# Integration of Confidential Compute into WIMSE
+# Integration of Confidential Computing into WIMSE
 **Secure Key Storage & Cryptographic Operations:**
 With TEE’s, a workload’s private keys and sensitive cryptographic operations (such as signing or validating tokens) can be isolated from the host OS.
 Reducing the risk of key leakage even if the surrounding system is compromised.
 (For instance, the WIMSE token—be it a JWT or an X.509 certificate—can be generated and signed within a TEE, ensuring that the proof-of-possession mechanism remains intact.)